Get 2 Months Free When You Switch to HorizonIQ. LEARN MORE.

 Stay Connected

-I see the same sort of (mostly) friendly competition unfolding on the cloud and devops mailing lists today.
+I see the same sort of (mostly) friendly competition unfolding on the cloud and DevOps mailing lists today.
 What types of companies will choose which type of cloud service software?
-Smart shops look carefully at feature set, operational complexity and overall scalability goals.
-They also look closely at the other organizations committing themselves to the project – the quality of the developers and the tone on the mailing lists and IRC.
+Smart shops look carefully at feature set, operational complexity, and scalability goals.
+They also study the other organizations committing to the project—the quality of the developers and the tone on the mailing lists and IRC.
 So far, OpenStack has not disappointed.

 I have, admittedly, a somewhat jaded view.
-I’m focusing on OpenStack’s most successful development project – the Object Storage System called “Swift.”
-But throughout all the OpenStack projects I’ve seen, even those projects where the quality has been a bit lacking, it’s not for lack of trying.
-Swift, and all these projects, are moving targets – the desire for greater and greater scalability sometimes causes dramatic shifts in design.
-But the organization, layout and quality of the products and docs that exist (and the doc management system chosen) are usable and nimble.
-At the Summit last week, the Swift developers were informative and open about their product and their plans.
-They were VERY helpful and very receptive (and serious) about taking other developer and implementer suggestions into account.
+I’m focusing on OpenStack’s most successful development project—the Object Storage System called Swift.
+But throughout all the OpenStack projects I’ve seen, even where quality has been uneven, it’s not for lack of effort.
+Swift, and all these projects, are moving targets; the drive for greater scalability sometimes causes dramatic design shifts.
+Still, the organization, layout, and documentation are usable and nimble.
+At the Summit, the Swift developers were informative, open, and very receptive to feedback from other developers and implementers.

 I’ve never been to an ApacheCon, but it’s the only group I can think of right now that has the same diversity of products and unity of cause.
-The Apache project and foundation are very successful, and I hope that the OpenStack Foundation takes a long hard look at how Apache has done things, and takes both their successes and failures to heart, as lessons learned not through trial and error but from the mouth of wisdom.
+The Apache project and foundation are highly successful, and I hope the OpenStack Foundation studies Apache’s model closely—learning from its successes and failures alike, not through trial and error but through wisdom and observation.

-In summary, some talks at the Summit were great, some talks were highly unstructured and some of the leaders did not effectively keep the conversation on track.
-But this happens at every conference, and on (most) every mailing list.
-The possibility of diverting from a prescribed course is more often than not the price one pays for the huge gift of inclusion.
-If you try to exclude people from the conversation, you often times get dull and routine outcomes.
-The trick is good leadership.
-To allow all voices to speak but still see progress towards a goal.
-And overall, I think there’s good leadership at OpenStack.
+In summary, some talks at the Summit were great, others were unstructured, and some leaders struggled to keep the conversation focused.
+But that happens at nearly every conference and on most mailing lists.
+The freedom to digress is often the price of inclusion.
+If you try to exclude people from the conversation, you risk dull and predictable results.
+The trick is good leadership—allowing all voices to contribute while still driving toward a goal.
+And overall, I think OpenStack has strong leadership.

-I’m now very happily preparing to go to market with OpenStack Swift, buttressed by the humble strength of leadership I saw in the OpenStack community leaders and core development team.
-I feel confident that my serious approach to the product will be matched with equal serious consideration of my suggestions and cries for help when stuff goes wrong – as it invariably does.
+I’m now very happily preparing to go to market with OpenStack Swift, encouraged by the steady and humble leadership I witnessed in the OpenStack community and core team.
+I’m confident that my serious approach to the product will be met with equally serious support when challenges arise—as they inevitably do.

 I look forward to your files!